Collection$

 BUT every common interest community (CIC) should have a collection policy that standardizes the approach to resolving past due accounts.
 Assessment revenue is the lifeblood that funds your operating expenses!
 Please do not assume that you need to hire an attorney to collect on behalf of your community.
 Attorneys are not debt collectors.
 At least consider an approach where you pay nothing up front.

-The updated requirements to foreclose a lien are as follows:
+Recently updated requirements to foreclose a lien in Washington state (certain adjustments effective January 1, 2025) are as follows:

 (a) The unit owner, at the time the action is commenced, owes at least a sum equal to the greater of:

-(b) At or after the date that assessments have become past due for at least 90 days, the association has mailed, by first-class mail, to the owner, at the unit address and to any other address which the owner has provided to the association, a notice of delinquency (view EXAMPLE below)
+(b) At or after the date that assessments have become past due for at least 90 days, but no sooner than 60 days after the first preforeclosure notice required in subsection (21)(a) of this section is mailed, the association has mailed, by first-class mail, to the owner, at the unit address and to any other address which the owner has provided to the association, a second notice of delinquency, which must include a second preforeclosure notice that contains the same information as the first preforeclosure notice provided to the owner pursuant to subsection (21)(a) of this section.
+The second preforeclosure notice may not be mailed sooner than 60 days after the first preforeclosure notice required in subsection (21)(a) of this section is mailed; [Reference mandatory disclosure language in RCW 64.90.485(21)]

 (d) The board approves commencement of a foreclosure action specifically against that unit.